dethebera/100-days-of-web-development/README.md

 What is N-GIN-X ?<BR>
 Click [here](https://www.youtube.com/watch?v=JKxlsvZXG7c) to understand it in 100 seconds.<br>

-This is skill which is a must have if you really want to ace back end.
-It is so much in demand in the web industry that their own official page charges for it's courses.
+This is a skill that is a must have if you really want to ace back end.
+It is so much in demand in the web industry that their own official page charges for its courses.

 - [NGINX - Article](https://kinsta.com/knowledgebase/what-is-nginx/)  - 10 Minutes<br>
 - [NGINX Tutorial](https://www.youtube.com/watch?v=GGS6KMRbONo&t=9280s) - 3 Hours <br>